joshapeterson/joshapeterson/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a data analyst at UNC Charlotte.
-An enthusiast for finding insight and understanding the methods used to find those insights.
+An enthusiast for finding insight and understanding the methods used to find that insight.

 Welcome to my GitHub where you can find examples of previous and current work.